Poor credit home insurance for people with an adverse financial history

 More about CCJs (Count Court Judgements)

 A County Court Judgment (CCJ) is a court order in England, Wales and Northern Ireland that can be registered against you if you fail to repay the money you owe.
-If you are subject to a county court judgment or high court judgment, it will stay on the Register of Judgments, Orders and Fines for 6 years.
-This will then impact the potential of Banks and loan companies when deciding whether to give you credit or loans and what the terms will be.
+If you are subject to a CCJ or high court judgment, it will stay on file for 6 years.
+This will affect when banks or loan companies will give you credit or loans and what the terms will be.

 You can find out more information from the free and impartial money website The Money Advice Service